 - If you are a citizen of the EU, the EEA (Iceland, Liechtenstein and Norway), or Switzerland, you can enter Estonia without a visa.

 - If you want to work in Estonia for more than 3 months, you just need to register as an Estonian resident in the Population Register of Estonia during the first 3 months of your stay.
+Within a month of residence registration, you must apply for an Estonian ID card.

 Have questions?
 Book a free consultation at International House of Estonia